jomivz/jomivz.github.io/_posts/2000-01-01-04-creds-win-krb.md

 ### <a name='golden'></a>diamond

+* TGT modification, avoid detection of forged TGT without PREAUTH
+* requires the KRBTGT$ account hash

 ### <a name='golden'></a>golden

+* TGT forging, there is no PREAUTH / Kerberos AS-REQ, AS-REP exchanges with the DC
+* requires the KRBTGT$ account hash

 ```powershell
 # contains secrets for the: scheduled tasks, ...
 Rubeus.exe -args golden /aes256:$ztarg_user_hash /sid:$ztarg_user_sid /ldap /user:$ztarg_user_name /printcmd
 ```

 ### <a name='silver'></a>silver

+* service account hash required to forgort a TGS
+* it is mostly the machine account hash, valid for 30 days by default
+* more silent than the golden ticket, no kerberos interaction with the DC (aka no AS-REQ, TGS-REQ)

 | Service Type 				| 	Service Silver Tickets 	|
 |---------------------------|---------------------------|